Creating Servers With Databases

-When provisioning a server Forge can optionally install a database.
-You can then use the Forge dashboard to manage the database such as; managing users / databases and resetting the database password.
+When provisioning a new Forge server you may choose to install a database server.
+You can then use the Forge dashboard to manage databases, users, and permissions.

-When creating a new server, you can select to install one of these database servers:
+When creating a new server, you can select to install a supported database server: